Reagalaletsa/se-assignment-1-setting-up-your-developer-environment-Reagalaletsa/README.md

 1. Select Your Operating System (OS):
    Choose an operating system that best suits your preferences and project requirements.
 Download and Install Windows 11. https://www.microsoft.com/software-download/windows11

+1. Click on the provided link, directing you to the microsoft page.
+2. click download now.
+3. Run the downloaded installation assistant
+4. Download the windowsPC health cheack setup
+5. PC Health Check app state that this PC is running Windows 11.

 2. Install a Text Editor or Integrated Development Environment (IDE):
    Select and install a text editor or IDE suitable for your programming languages and workflow.
 Download and Install Visual Studio Code. https://code.visualstudio.com/Download

+   1. Visit the Official Website code.visualstudio
+   2. On the download page, select the appropriate installer for your operating system (Windows, macOS, or Linux).
+   3. Run the Installer and follow the setup instructions
+   5. Launch Visual Studio Code.

 3. Set Up Version Control System:
    Install Git and configure it on your local machine.
 Create a GitHub account for hosting your repositories.
 Initialize a Git repository for your project and make your first commit. https://github.com

+   1. Download Git for Windows
+   2. Locate the downloaded .exe file and double-click it to run the installer.
+   3. Follow the setup wizard instructions.
+   4. Complete the Installation

+   -Configure Git
+   1. Open git Bash as an adminstartor
+   3. Configure your Git username- git config --global user.name "Your Name" -Configure your Git email- git config --global user.email "your.email@example.com"
+   4. Verify the Configuration- git config --list

+   -Create a GitHub Account
+   1. Go to the GitHub website and Click on the "Sign up" button.
+   2. Enter your credentials
+   3. Click on the "+" icon in the upper right corner and select "New repository."
+   4. Enter a repository name and an optional description.
+   5. Choose the repository's visibility (public or private).
+   6. initialize the repository with a README file.
+   7. Click "Create repository."
+   8. Initialize a Local Repository
+      - mkdir my-project
+      - cd my-project
+      - git init
+   9. Add a Remote Repository-  git remote add origin https://github.com/Reagalaletsa/your-repository.git
+   10. Push Your Code to GitHub

 4. Install Necessary Programming Languages and Runtimes:
   Instal Python from http://wwww.python.org programming language required for your project and install their respective compilers, interpreters, or runtimes.
 Ensure you have the necessary tools to build and execute your code.

+   1. Download Python-Download Python 3.10.4
+   2. Install python and follow Setup Options
+   3. Complete the Installation
+   4. Verify Python Installation- python --version

 5. Install Package Managers:
    If applicable, install package managers like pip (Python).

+   1. Install pip for Python-Download the get-pip.py
+       - Run the Script-python get-pip.py
+       - Verify pip Installation
+   2. Use pip to Install Python Packages-pip3 install package-name

 6. Configure a Database (MySQL):
    Download and install MySQL database. https://dev.mysql.com/downloads/windows/installer/5.7.html

+   1. Download MySQL
+   2. Run the Installer
+I managed to download MySQL, but I encountered a problem when trying to launch it or run the installation.
+The setup options do not open.

 7. Set Up Development Environments and Virtualization (Optional):
    Consider using virtualization tools like Docker or virtual machines to isolate project dependencies and ensure consistent environments across different machines.